Ensemble-Creative-Studio/rolodex-exp/README.md

 ## Getting Started

+First, get the good npm version with `nvm use`.
+Then, install the dependencies with `npm install`.
-First, run the development server:
+Finally run the development server:

 ```bash
 npm run dev